mariodavid/mariodavid.github.io/_posts/2015-12-31-put-a-island-into-a-box-how-to-dockerize-your-cuba-app.md

 The next thing is, that it's **lightning fast**.
 With a one liner in the shell you can start up a HAProxy in front of two tomcat instances, all backed up by a postgres cluster and a redis key-value store.
 This all will be up and running in a matter of seconds.
 If you want to remove this test environment its the exact same effort and you are back in a clean state of your development box without having to maintain different Java versions or Postgres database installations on your OS installation directly by yourself.

 The environment i described above is not only fast to create but it is also reproducable.
-It is so valueable to create a situation where **development environment = production environment**, because a whole category of problems in software development go away.
+It is so valuable to create a situation where **development environment = production environment**, because a whole category of problems in software development go away.
 With tools like Docker and again, *infrastructure as code* this goal is at least possible.

 There are some additional advantages i didn't cover in this [DZone article](https://dzone.com/articles/5-key-benefits-docker-ci).
 So lets get our hands dirty and create a docker image that will contain our app.